On the family of Wigner functions for N-level quantum system: Examples

-According to the general statement given in the previous section, the moduli space of a qutrit is an arc of the unit circle.
+A straightforward computation shows that $\mu_3^2+\mu_8^2=1\,;$ in accordance with (\ref{eq:moduliWF}), the moduli space of a qutrit is an arc of the unit circle.
 The corresponding polar angle $\zeta$ changes in the interval $\zeta \in [0,\ {\pi}/{3}]\,$ and is connected to the parameter $\nu$:

 The angle $\zeta$ serves as the moduli parameter of the unitary nonequivalent Wigner functions of a qutrit and is related to the 3-rd order SU(3)-invariant polynomial of the SW kernel:

 which remains ``unaffected'' by the master equation (\ref{eq:condNew1}).